milesporter91/MakeChangeProject/README.md

 # Make Change Project

 ## Description
 Welcome to my Java Cash Register!
-This program will take an input purchase amount, and input amount tendered, and output the amount of change due, as well as the denominations of the bills and coints due to the customer.
+This program will take a purchase amount input by the user, an amount tendered input by the user, and calculate and output the amount of change due, as well as the denominations of the bills and coins due to the customer.

+## Instructions
 To begin, run the program:
 ### Step 1: Input purchase price
 ### Step 2: Input amount paid